UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 actual physical movements.
 In other words, if we move the chessboard by 5mm, does the camera measure the movement as a 5mm shift, or something else?

-First, do a good calibration, saving the data to a specific folder.
+First, do a good calibration, saving the data to a specific folder:

+::

+    bardVideoCalibration -c doc/summerschool/camera_calibration/video_calib_chessboard.json -o <some_folder_name>

 **N.B.** Keep note of where you have saved this data, and the contents of your config file, as you will re-use these later for the `Overlay`_ section.

-Then run:

-::

-    bardVideoCalibration -c doc/summerschool/camera_calibration/video_calib_chessboard.json -s some_folder_name

 Then, you can evaluate the quality of the registration using:

 ::

-    bardVideoCalibrationChecker -c doc/summerschool/camera_calibration/video_calib_chessboard.json -d some_folder_name -p calib
+    bardVideoCalibrationChecker -c doc/summerschool/camera_calibration/video_calib_chessboard.json -d <some_folder_name> -p calib

 where the '-d' option specifies the directory where you stored your calibration data in the step before.